NathanielCooper-SalesOps/salesforce-pipeline-hygiene-dashboard/README.md

 Custom fields included:

-* **Pipeline Risk Status**
-  Used to classify an opportunity as Healthy, Needs Review, or At Risk.
+- **Pipeline Risk Status:** Classifies an opportunity as Healthy, Needs Review, or At Risk.

-* **Next Step Quality**
-  Used to identify whether the next step is clear, weak, missing, or needs an update.
+- **Next Step Quality:** Identifies whether the next step is clear, weak, missing, or needs an update.

-* **Risk Reason**
-  Used to explain why the opportunity needs attention.
+- **Risk Reason:** Explains why the opportunity needs attention.

-* **Forecast Review Needed**
-  Checkbox used to flag opportunities that should be reviewed before the forecast call.
+- **Forecast Review Needed:** Flags opportunities that should be reviewed before the forecast call.

-* **Sales Ops Notes**
-  Long text field used to document cleanup notes, forecast concerns, and manager follow-up actions.
+- **Sales Ops Notes:** Documents cleanup notes, forecast concerns, and manager follow-up actions.

 ---